JavaScript KeyCode List & Key Event Reference

 Is my data safe?

 Absolutely.
-This tool runs entirely in your browser.
+This tool captures keyboard events using the browser's native KeyboardEvent API and reads event.key, event.code, and event.keyCode properties -- all in-memory, client-side operations.
 No keystrokes are recorded, sent to a server, or stored anywhere.
-You can verify this by checking the Network tab in your browser's DevTools while using the tool.
+You can verify this by checking the Network tab in your browser's DevTools.

 Should I use keydown, keyup, or keypress?